There are a number of ways I could go to answer that question, but I’m going to cut right to the chase.

-Period.
-With every podcast episode you produce, you need to think about the experience your listener will have while consuming your podcast.
-This, naturally, will encapsulate many items, including:
+With every episode you produce, you have to be thinking about the experience the listener will have consuming your content.

 - Is your audio quality up to par?